-Yes, but the disruption may be less significant than the disruption caused by an unmeasured response to the problem.
-Switching to renewables could create worse problems, for example by increasing food costs, especially if global temperature only rises by 1/2 a degree.
+Yes, but that disruption may be less significant than the disruption caused by an unmeasured response to the problem.
+Switching to renewables could create worse problems, for example by increasing food costs, especially if global temperature only ends up rising by 1/2 a degree.

 The world has already warmed about 0.8 degrees Celsius since 1880 (that’s 1.5

 degrees Fahrenheit).
 Rising seas are damaging homes near the water.
 Some populations of animals are starting to die out.

 Considering that we have been able to feed most of the world (one of the largest sources of human C02 is food production), this may be an acceptable trade off.
 I’d rather not see mass starvation.
 So, the question is, how much more warming are we actually going to cause?
 1/2 a degree might be worth the ill effects, 3 degrees might not be, especially for people living in places like Bangladesh that are low lying.

 IF WE LIMIT CARBON EMISSIONS, WON’T WE HALT GROWTH, CUT OUR GDP, LOSE JOBS, AND HURT THE ECONOMY?

 Once again, certain media outlets love to repeat this one and just like with other

 claims, the absence of supporting facts doesn’t seem to stop them.
 Over and over, we hear the claim that we can’t afford to shift to clean energy and address climate change.